usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

    │       ├── server.key           <- MUST BE COPIED HERE MANUALLY.
 The private key for enabling HTTPS in the Nginx webserver.
 NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
    │       └── README.md            <- README file explaining the folder's purpose and which files need to be copied here.
    ├── systemd
-   │   └── dioptra.service          <- A systemd service that can be used to manage the full Dioptra application generated by the scripts/generate_templates.py script.
+   │   └── dioptra.service          <- A systemd service that can be used to manage the full Dioptra application generated by the scripts/generate_password_templates.py script.
-   ├── .env                         <- A list of secrets (passwords) mapped to environment variables generated by the scripts/generate_templates.py script.
+   ├── .env                                 <- A list of secrets (passwords) mapped to environment variables generated by the scripts/generate_password_templates.py script.
 NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
    ├── .gitignore                           <- A list of patterns that configures the files and directories that git should ignore.
 Used if the deployment configuration is placed under version control with git.
    ├── docker-compose.init.yml              <- Used in the init-deployment.sh script to initialize the deployment.
-   ├── docker-compose.yml           <- Orchestrates how to start the containers, configure the network, set the environment variables, attach the storage volumes, and publish the NGINX web server ports.
+   ├── docker-compose.override.yml.template <- A template for overriding portions of the docker-compose.yml for custom configurations.
    ├── init-deployment.sh                   <- The deployment initialization script.
 Used to generate random passwords, copy configuration files into named volumes, configure Minio policies, and enable/disable SSL in the NGINX and Postgres services.
    └── README.md                            <- README file that explains how to initialize and run Dioptra using the provided scripts and configuration files.

 Additional configuration
 ------------------------